 With this in mind you can understand why, in adult learning, the group interaction in a classroom is so crucial.
 Adult learners are smart enough to avoid reinventing the wheel.
 We play off of each other’s filing system and use that as the lever to build our own schemas.

 If you think back to some of your best classes, you likely had an excellent facilitator who helped correct your errors and who was able to shape the discussion so that ideas could be shared.
 It wasn’t a generalized bull session but a very focused, guided tour where people shared their habits-of-mind and others were able to integrate those ideas.

 If you understand why this dynamic contributes to a rich learning environment you can immediately understand why e-learning has such low completion rates.
 It places the learner in a fundamentally isolated environment where they have no ability to try various ways of organizing knowledge.
 They are left to “reinvent the wheel” all for themselves.

 For the last year, plus or minus a few months, Brainformative™ has been seeking to solve this problem, (and a number of others) implicit to online learning.
 Our full vision is pretty bold.
 Think virtual reality classrooms where you can see everyone real time and scents permeate the experience to neurologically anchor memory and exponentially increase retention.
 Obviously technology has not caught up to that . . . yet.
 But the technologies that do exist, with some creativity, can improve the underlying weakness of the online learning space.
 This is what we've spent the year building.

 Check out our flagship course: Death By Bullet Point . . .
 No More!
-(Foundations) to experience the difference.
+(Foundations).